Plymouth Meeting Mall

+Dead mall in Montgomery County, Pennsylvania, U.S.

 The Plymouth Meeting Mall is a 948000 sqft shopping mall that is located in the community of Plymouth Meeting in Plymouth Township, Pennsylvania, approximately 17 mi northwest of Center City, Philadelphia.

 It is situated at the intersection Germantown Pike and Hickory Road, near the Mid-County Interchange between the Pennsylvania Turnpike (I-276) and the Northeast Extension/Blue Route (I-476).

-This mall, which was built by The Rouse Company in 1966, features a fountain and a carousel.
+This mall, which was developed by TRC Exton Plymouth 12–39, LLC, a subsidiary of The Rouse Company in 1966, features a fountain and a carousel.
 It was also one of the first malls in North America which, among its mixture of various stores, offered a church within the mall.
-It is owned and managed by PREIT.
+It is owned and managed by PREIT, but they are selling the mall to Lubert Adler Partners, who plans to replace the mall with a mixed-use development.